 Insurance companies that have an online directory make it so much easier for clients to find you.
 Lets face it, accepting insurance can serve as a marketing strategy for a new practice.
 Choosing companies that allow you to customize a profile so your clients can learn about who you are and what you do is a real benefit.
 The goal here is to maximize your visibility to potential clients.

 Authorizations Required…Ask First

 Although many insurance companies have moved away from requiring pre-authorization for services there are some that still do.
 Find out if an insurance company requires pre-authorization or a referral in order for claims to be paid.
-This may vary based on the policy that an individual has, but you can see how prevalent it is based visiting an insurance company’s website and researching the instructions they provide for the clients covered by their plans.
+This may vary based on a the policy that an individual has, but you can see how prevalent it is based visiting an insurance company’s website and researching the instructions they provide for the clients covered by their plans.

 Electronic Billing and Reimbursement…Automation at its Best

 Being set up for electronic billing and payments makes life a lot easier for you and your biller (if you have one).
 One of the complications of dealing with insurance is tracking claims to make sure they are paid.
 If you have an electronic billing system set up, submitting claims goes smoother and you can have payments deposited directly into your business banking account.
 That my friends in automation at its best!

 Timely Filing Procedures…Move Fast

 Timely filing are the rules around how much time you have to submit your claim after you provide services.
 Some companies have fairly short windows of when a claim must be submitted.
 Learn about what path leads to the denial of a claim BEFORE you get in bed with an insurance company and then build your office policies and procedures to maximize good results.